sapphirecheats/sapphire-dks/README.md

-Sapphire DKS is a software recreation of Wootings **"Dynamic Keystrokes"** feature specifically for osu!.
-It comes pre-packaged with an internal customizable randomization as well as a hold to activate key, a hide menu key, a full stream proof setting, and a special functionality that is a special adaptation of the DKS feature.
+Sapphire DKS is a software recreation of Wooting's **"Dynamic Keystrokes"** feature, designed specifically for the game osu!

+It comes pre-packaged with an `internal customizable randomization` as well as a `hold to activate key`, a `hide menu key`, a full `stream proof` setting, and a special functionality that is a special adaptation of the DKS feature.

-Recently, the #3 player 'cloutiful' was banned for using this feature on the Wooting keyboard.
-The only reason he was caught was due to holdtimes being abnormal, since Wooting does nothing to randomize them.
-We have created this to work with EVERY keyboard, and be completely undetected during manual review.
-As of now (6/21/2024) this is currently fully undetected, and can be used on the main server.
-This may change in the future pending anti-cheat updates.
+Recently, the #3 Bancho player 'Cloutiful' was banned for using this feature on the Wooting keyboard.
+The only reason he was caught was due to his holdtimes being abnormal, since Wooting does nothing to randomize them.
+We have created this to work with EVERY keyboard and be completely undetected during manual review.
+As of now (6/21/2024) this is currently **fully undetected** and can be used on Bancho (as well as private servers).
+This may change in the future depending on anti-cheat updates.

-If you would like to support us or purchase premium products we develop, join **[discord.gg/sapphire](https://discord.sapphire.ac)**, to view our products create an account on **[sapphire.ac](https://sapphire.ac)**
+If you would like to support us or purchase premium products we develop, join **[discord.gg/sapphire](https://discord.sapphire.ac)**.
+To view our products, create an account on **[sapphire.ac](https://sapphire.ac)**

 # DKS Configuration Section
 - __**DKS Key**__: This is the key you want to be affected by the DKS mode & the non-DKS mode.